QUIQQER/template-simple/README.md

 Features
 --------
-- Image or color as site background
+- Image or color as background
-- Main and font color setting
+- Second layer with adjustable color and opacity
+- Variable colors
+- Responsive
+- FontAwesome support

 Installation
 ------------